How AI Transaction Categorization Works in Accounting?

 His session showcased how AI can transform repetitive bookkeeping tasks into intelligent, automated processes.

-You can even view his presentation slides here, which dive deeper into how AI tools like Azure OpenAI and ML.NET are applied in accounting.
+You can even view his presentation slides here, which dive deeper into how Azure OpenAI and ML.NET are applied in accounting.

 Want to see how this works in practice?
 Request a demo today and watch AI handle the heavy lifting in your categorization process.